 I was truly heartbroken.
 I just couldn’t understand why it happened this way.
 What was wrong with me?
 My ideas about relationships, trust, and support collapsed.
 I was having difficulties communicating with people, looking them into the eyes.
 I couldn’t get rid of the feeling that I was not worth even a 5 Euro donation in their world.
 Why?
 What did I do wrong?

-- In Europe, fundraising is not generally supported, because funding should come from organizations and institutions rather than individuals.
+- In Europe, fundraising is not generally supported, because funding should come from organizations and institutions rather than individuals, who already pay high taxes.

 - My email was not personal enough.